bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 * Gitcoin: https://gitcoin.co/binancex
 * Dorahacks: https://hackerlink.io/en/grant/1

-### What are Pegged tokens on BNB Smart Chain ?
+### What are Pegged tokens on BNB Smart Chain?

-Soon after the launch of Beacon Chain , Binance issued several pegged BEP2 tokens that are running on other blockchain networks, including BTC (BTCB), ETH, XRP, LTC, BCH, and ONT.
-These tokens are backed by real tokens locked in public addresses, and have allowed users to benefit from both the volatility of these tokens as well as the fast transfer and trading experience of Beacon Chain .
+Soon after the launch of Beacon Chain, Binance issued several pegged BEP2 tokens that are running on other blockchain networks, including BTC (BTCB), ETH, XRP, LTC, BCH, and ONT.
+These tokens are backed by real tokens locked in public addresses and have allowed users to benefit from both the volatility of these tokens as well as the fast transfer and trading experience of Beacon Chain.

 Current list: